Donald Randolph: Career

 With his resonant voice, Randolph performed in numerous radio dramas broadcast during the 1940s and 1950s.

 His television work included two episodes of Perry Mason; he played the role of the murderer Stephen Argyle in the 1958 episode, "The Case of the Cautious Coquette", and in 1959 he played the murder victim Curtis Runyan in "The Case of the Spanish Cross".
+He appeared on "Have Gun Will Travel" S2 E19 "The Monster" as Don Francisco, which first aired on 1/14/1960.
 In 1968 Randolph appeared (credited as Don Randolph) as Don Ramon Monteja on The Big Valley in the episode titled "Miranda."

 Death

 On March 16, 1993, Randolph died of pneumonia in Los Angeles.
 He was 87.

 Papers

 Some of Randolph's papers are housed at the UCLA Library Special Collections.